addyosmani/filter/README.md

-# Cam - Web-based Image Editor
+# Filter - Web-based Image Editor

-Cam is a powerful, web-based image editor built with React and TypeScript.
+Filter is a powerful, web-based image editor built with React and TypeScript.
 It provides a modern, intuitive interface for quick image edits and filters, optimized for both desktop and mobile devices.

 ## ✨ Features